Syllabus

 Be Kind

 Be respectful to each other, help each other, and be considerate in your communications with the instructional team.
 No trolling shared work and ideas.
 Be constructive with any critical feedback you give.
 Your classmates are your most important allies.
-If you cant figure something out technically or have questions about an assignment—reach out on the Canva discussion board first.
-Most likely someone else had the same issue and it’s been resolved.
+If you can’t figure something out technically or have questions about an assignment—reach out on the Canvas discussion board first.
+We are not here to make assumptions or judgment’s when critiquing others.
+A lot of these assignments deal with “sonic exploration/experimentation.”

 Diversity Statement